Azure/az-cgpu-onboarding/README.md

 ## Choose your Configuration

 We support the options to create confidential GPUs with Windows and Linux hosts, as well as with customer (CMK) and platform (PMK) managed keys.
-We strongly suggest for first time users to try out the PMK option since it's much simple to onboard.
+We recommend for first time users to try out the PMK option since it's simpler to onboard.

 - [Onboarding Docs (Windows host with PMK)](Confidential-GPU-H100-Onboarding-(PMK-for-Windows).md)